cr3you/creys-defli-tools/README.md

 ```
 sudo systemctl start readsb.service
 ```

-But you have to do it after every restart.
+**But you have to do it after every restart.**

-Solution to that is delaying the start of readsb.service by enabling timer for it and start the service, let's say, 1 minute afeter reboot.
+Solution to that is delaying the start of readsb.service by enabling timer for it and start the service 1 minute after reboot (or a bit later).

 To do it post this into your putty window and press ENTER :)